gu-fan/InstantRst/README.rst

 Usage
 -----

-In rst buffer,
+In a rst buffer:

 Use ``:InstantRst`` to preview current buffer.

 Use ``:StopInstantRst`` to stop Preview current buffer

-You should open a browser with http://localhost:5676
+You should open a browser at http://localhost:5676

 **Options:**